bioperl/bioperl.github.io/howtos/Beginners.md

 <!-- -->

--   [Bioperl scripts](Bioperl_scripts "wikilink").
+-   [Bioperl scripts].
 You'll find them in the scripts/ directory and in the examples/ directory of the Bioperl package.
 The former contains more carefully written and documented scripts that can be installed along with Bioperl.
 You should feel free to contribute scripts to either of these directories.

 ### Perl's Documentation System